exogen/next-plugin-node-config/README.md

 ## Why?

-Next.js already has [built-in support for runtime configuration][next-config] (in fact, this plugin is implemeted using that) –  so why involve [node-config][] as well?
+Next.js already has [built-in support for runtime configuration][next-config] (in fact, this plugin is implemented using that) –  so why involve [node-config][] as well?

 node-config provides some features that are nice for larger applications: